JEEVADARSHAN/DashX/README.md

 3. Enable **Developer Mode** (top right).
 4. Click **Load unpacked** and select the `DashX-extension` folder.

 That's it!
-Your NewTab extension should now be live.
+DashX should now be live.

 ## 🛠️ Configuration